alanCWD/ShipSwift/replit.md

       - Authentication now working properly with sandbox environment
       - **COMPLETED: Sandbox testing successful - 19 shipping rates returned**
       - Ready for production testing with live ShipTime credentials
+      - **DOCUMENTED: ShipTime best practices for sandbox and production environments**
+        - Sandbox: Add "Test booking Not for Pick up" in special instructions
+        - Sandbox: Use Drop-off only (not Pick-up) for rate testing
+        - Sandbox: Cancel ALL shipments same-day to avoid charges
+        - Production: No test shipments (shipper liable for charges)
+        - Production: Use actual ShipTime account credentials

 # User Preferences